A Jobs Plan that Rebuilds the Economy For All New Yorkers, and a ‘15 Minute Neighborhoods’ Plan for a Brighter, More Equitable Future

 We know through our early conversations with large employers and professional associations that a clear explanation of the value proposition will provide employers with a deeper understanding of the depth and potential of a partnership convened by the City.
 Employers best understand their needs and forthcoming industry trends; they want to ensure that their investment in time, resources, and capacity yield high-quality talent and results.
 We will work to develop a value-add holistic employer engagement system through enhancing our intermediary capacity and prioritizing mutually beneficial relationships.

-Investing in Diversity and Inclusion
+Investing in Diversity, Equity, and Inclusion

 Too many New Yorkers have been shut out of a pathway to economic security, even at times when the city’s economy has grown rapidly.
-Black and Latinx New Yorkers earn less than White New Yorkers in many sectors of the New York City economy and are underrepresented in middle-income jobs.
+Black and Brown New Yorkers earn less than White New Yorkers in many sectors of the New York City economy and are underrepresented in middle-income jobs.
 Latinx business ownership is lower than five years ago and Black ownership is too low.
 Half of all working New Yorkers labor in the service sector, earning wages that average $40,000 per year.
 Women especially are heavily overrepresented in lower-paid service jobs.

 Not only is it our responsibility to help build up communities that have often missed out on the benefits of our city’s growth, doing so would translate to a stronger economy and greater opportunity for all New Yorkers.
 The pathway to a more equitable economy cannot be imposed: the Donovan administration will work hand-in-hand with every community to understand how to best meet its needs and help ensure economic prosperity for its residents.